DMW2151/expert-garbanzo/readme.md

 - The GTFS Layer comes from the Tiles API
 - The Live Layer comes from the Locations API
 - The base map images come from calling a publicly available [Carto API](https://carto.com/help/building-maps/basemap-list/)

+<sup>1</sup> I am not a resident of Helsinki, my knowledge of the transit authority's product offerings is limited by both a lack of familiarity with the city and the Finnish language.